-At the College Planning Committee and Academic Council Retreat on December 11, 2014, members of both committees agreed to change the charge of the CPC as follows.
+At the College Planning Committee and Academic Council Retreat on December 11, 2014, members of both committees agreed to change the charge of the CPC.
+At the September 8, 2016 College Planning Committee Meeting, the charge was again updated.
 The membership of the CPC has also changed.
-[Click here to download a printable copy of the CPC Charge.]
+[Click here to download a printable copy of the CPC Charge]

 2016-17 CPC Meeting Schedule